-About a mile and a half down the path from my attic rooms, (home since March) is Grey Matter Books, a maze of a used bookstore.
-I am feeling for threads, listening for the emergence of guiding voices as winter descends upon the aftermath of my final frenzied weeks of graduate studies.
+About a mile and a half down the path from my attic room, (home since March) is Grey Matter Books, a maze of a used bookstore.
+I am feeling for threads, listening for guiding voices as winter descends upon the aftermath of my final frenzied weeks of graduate studies.

 The art section that I thought I was headed for is two rooms deep through multiple corridors of books, but I barely get past the register today.
 Immediately to the right, I notice the section labeled Ye Olde Books.
 Why are old books so alluring?
-I can’t say precisely and won’t bore with a philosophical digression.
+(I won’t bore with a philosophical digression).
 Immediately adjacent to the beautifully aged tomes, is an entire wall dedicated to books about books: people who collect books, deal in books, write about how to collect books, write about the books themselves and treatises on the medium of the written word.

 I wonder how many of those browsing the shelves along side me are plotting to dissect, rearrange, tear and consume their booty as I am.
 My desire to express from beneath or between the reasoning lines of the conceptual mind has evolved on one front, into a assemblage/collage process at least partly motivated by a wish to be permeated by the timeless and disembodied wisdom that old books seem to represent.